Keepers Cottage

 Keeper’s Cottage represents a deeply collaborative and holistic approach to eco-building, combining sustainable forestry practices with precision craftsmanship.

-From its conceptual roots to the final nail, Keeper’s Cottage demonstrates how thoughtful design and sustainable practices can come together to create something truly special.
+From its conceptual roots to the final nail, Keeper’s Cottage demonstrates how thoughtful design and sustainable practices can come together to create something special.

 Rural Workshop played a key role in both the design and construction phases of the studio, collaborating closely with Dan Morrish to translate sketch designs into detailed construction drawings using Vectorworks.
 From the initial tree selection to the final shingle laid, Rural Workshop was engaged throughout, largely contributing to its successful completion.